derek-dchu/awesome-note/front_end.md

 * Each domain can only access to its own storage.

 ### Local Storage vs Cookies
-cookies are added to every HTTP request header, which may end up having a measurable impact on response time.
+Cookies are added to every HTTP request header, which may end up having a measurable impact on response time.
 In HTML5, we can use sessionStroage and localStroage in place of cookies.

 sessionStroage: for the length of the session